gorkalarralde/M5Racing/README.md

 # M5Racing
 ## M5Stack DAS Racing summary:

- - Data Acquisition System and Analysis for racecar and motorcycle racing.
+ - Data Acquisition System (DAS) and Analysis for racecar and motorcycle racing.
  - Telemetry and data logging for all sensors installed and ECU vehicle data.
  - On-track engineering.